gradescope/autograder_samples/docs/base_images.md

 # Base Images

+The default base image that we use is Ubuntu 18.04.
+You'll see this default auto-selected on the Configure Autograder page.
 Gradescope supports selecting a different base image to build your autograder with.

 [![Base Image Selector](base_image_selector.png)](base_image_selector.png)

 When you create a new autograder, it will default to the current default base image.
+If you do not want to change the default base image, you can upload your autograder Zip file and select "Update Autograder" on the Configure Autograder page of your Gradescope assignment.
 Over time, new base image versions may be released and become the default version.
 We recommend that you update your autograders to use the latest versions when available to take advantage of the latest software updates and security features.